Local derivative estimates for the heat equation coupled to the Ricci flow: Perelman's W-entropy on noncompact manifolds

 for each $t \in [0,T)$, where the constant $C_1$ depends on $t$, but is uniform in each closed subinterval $[0,T']\subset [0,T)$.

-On pp. 22-23 of [Ku1], by using a family of cutoff functions $\phi_k$ constructed on pp. 17-18 of [Ku1] Kuang shows that
+On pp. 22-23 of \cite{Ku1}, by using a family of cutoff functions $\phi_k$ constructed on pp. 17-18 of \cite{Ku1} Kuang shows that

 when the right hand side makes sense.
 But note that the second equality in (3.25) on p.
-23 of [Ku1] needs justifications.
-Here is a way to bypass it.
+23 of \cite{Ku1} needs a justification.
+Here is a way to bypass it; compare \cite{Z12b}.
 From (4.2) we have

 where $\phi_k$ is as mentioned above, and